-Note 1: Aeroplane, Rotorcraft or Powerplant rated LAME shall not perform conformity of complex avionics modifications and repairs.
+Note 1: Aeroplane, Rotorcraft or Powerplant rated LAMEs would not perform conformity of complex avionics modifications and repairs.

-Note 2: Electrical, Instrument or Radio rated LAME shall only be permitted to perform the conformity of avionics modifications and repairs.
-These limitations shall be endorsed on the Certificate of Inspection Authorisation.
+Note 2: Electrical, Instrument or Radio rated LAMEs would only be permitted to perform the conformity of avionics modifications and repairs.

-The course of instruction in rule 66.203(b)(4) is an IA Initial Issue Course that is specific to the certificate of inspection authorisation and is conducted by the Director, or Part 147 training organisation.
+The course of instruction in rule 66.203(b)(4) is an IA Initial Issue Course that is specific to the certificate of inspection authorisation and is conducted by the Director, or a Part 147 training organisation.